XC1a/ProMiSE/README.md

 #### 3.2.2.
 Toolchain LLVM7

-This toolchain is used for generate IR.
+This toolchain is used to generate IR.
 We need LLVM 7.0.0 for this.
-The way of build Toolchain LLVM7 is the same as LLVM11.
+The way of building Toolchain LLVM7 is the same as LLVM11.

 #### 3.2.3.
 Toolchain LLVM6